Part 3 – Gabriel’s “Telescope” Zooms out into the Distant Future

 We might speculate that America, having lost out in the Middle East, will find herself in a desperate, demoralized state.
 And the Antichrist’s occupation of Jerusalem could become the “last straw” that will push America’s leaders to start thinking about playing their trump card of nuclear weapons.
 So, rather than wait for America to lash out with her weapons of last resort, the “king of the North” may at this point decide to launch a pre-emptive strike.

 In the next chapter we learn that “there shall be a time of trouble, such as never was since there was a nation, even to that time.”
 (12:1) It’s not difficult to imagine that a nuclear war would bring on a “time of trouble” more horrific than anything the world has ever experienced before.

 Verse 45 “And he shall plant the tents of his palace between the seas and the glorious holy mountain; yet he shall come to his end, and no one will help him. “

 Establishing himself like this in Jerusalem will appear to be the ultimate triumph.
 Jerusalem, the earthly center of God’s people in the Old Testament, naturally carries a great deal of symbolic significance.
 The Antichrist, “as he sits as God in the temple of God, showing himself that he is God”, will be the ultimate usurper, the last in a long line of emperors who, throughout history, have presumed to take on the role of God in the minds and hearts of their peoples.
 (2Thessalonians 2:4)

-“Yet he shall come to his end.”
-The Antichrist and False Prophet’s kingdom is a sham and counterfeit operation – a barren utopia turned into catastrophe.
+The Antichrist and False Prophet’s empire is a sham and counterfeit operation – a barren utopia turned into catastrophe.
 Its downfall, and the Antichrist and False Prophet’s downfall, will come in a dramatic and supernatural way.